-The ‘fake run’ is on two-lane highway with goods on one side and human traffic laden with a distinct lack of morals polluting the other.
+The ‘fake run’ is on two-lane highway with goods on one side, and human traffic laden with a distinct lack of morals polluting the other.
 Maybe its about time the Tourism Authority of Thailand educated the bar girls of Pattaya and Bangkok about the fake tourists heading their way.
-Day after day after day.
+Day, after day, after day.

 Mr Newton’s apple hit me bang on the head years ago and I don’t subscribe to that theory at all.

-Most of the male tourists that hit the streets of Pattaya and Bangkok are packing a wedge of hard earned cash and carrying a damn good heart.
-It’s the others that to me are the imposter’s posing as rich men on white horses riding to the rescue of the rural wench.
+Most of the male tourists that hit the streets of Pattaya and Bangkok are packing a wedge of hard-earned cash, and carrying a damn good heart.
+It’s the others that to me are the imposter’s posing as rich men on white horses, riding to the rescue of the rural wench.

-In 2002 I went to Thailand for an extended stay, in those days Pattaya was my killing fields but hand on my heart I massacred with the upmost respect.
+In 2002 I went to Thailand for an extended stay, in those days Pattaya was my killing fields, but hand on my heart, I ‘massacred’ with total respect for the bar girls.
 There was never any blood on my white horse.

-I was there to relax and view England’s latest attempt to wrestle the football World Cup from more deserving hands.
-The 17th FIFA World Cup was staged in South Korea and Japan but Pattaya was flush with European football fans feasting on their beloved sport and the extra time offered by the girls in the countless bars.
+In 2002, I was in Thailand to relax and view England’s latest attempt to wrestle the football World Cup from more deserving hands.
+The 17th FIFA World Cup was staged in South Korea and Japan, but Pattaya was flush with European football fans feasting on their beloved sport and the extra time offered by the girls in the beer and go go bars.

-It wasn’t long before the two men were on their mobiles and it was clear they were talking to their wives back home in the UK.
-The patter was obviously preplanned as they went about telling their better halves of the wonderful weather they were enjoying in Japan and the great time they were having but the country was so expensive.
+It wasn’t too long before the men were on their mobiles and it was clear they were talking to their wives back home in the UK.
+The patter was obviously preplanned, and they went about telling their better halves of the great time and wonderful weather they were enjoying in Japan, but complained about the country being so expensive.

 Photograph Thai girl by ekollin22

-© 2009 – 2011, Martyn.
+© 2009 – 2013, Martyn.
 All rights reserved.